btshft/ProjectPack/README.md

 Therefore, this tool was created trying to cope with project-to-project dependencies in NuGet packages and make working with them not so terrible.

 # How it works
 Tool inspired by article [Analyzing .NET Core project dependencies](https://www.jerriepelser.com/blog/analyze-dotnet-project-dependencies-part-1/).
-Is uses the same mechanism to analyze dependencies and build a graph, through a MSBuild `GenerateRestoreGraphFile` targer after which the tool analyzes dependencies and for each of them translates the call to dotnet pack.
+It uses the same mechanism to analyze dependencies and build a graph, through a MSBuild `GenerateRestoreGraphFile` targer after which the tool analyzes dependencies and for each of them translates the call to dotnet pack.